tongson/omnia/README.md

      VENDOR_DIR: directories containing 3rd party modules<br/>
      VENDOR_C: 3rd party C modules<br/>

+2. Copy the main source file into the `bin/` directory.

+3. Copy modules into `src/lua/` or `vendor/lua/`.

 The SRC, VENDOR split is just for organization.
 Underneath they are using the same Make routines.

 1. Run `make`<br/>